-We will use a standard grant agreement for medium or larger projects where we consider your project to be more complex.
+We will use a standard grant agreement for all projects.

 You will have 60 days from the date of a written offer to execute this grant agreement with the Commonwealth.
 During this time, we will work with you to finalise details.